htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Piety/Domain Effects/Death Domain Effect.md

 # Death Domain Effect

-Two enemies of your choice within 10 squares of you take corruption damage equal to 5 + your [[Conduit|conduit]] level.
+Two enemies of your choice within 10 squares of you take corruption damage equal to 5 + your conduit level.